Thalheim-Altikon railway station

 Thalheim-Altikon railway station is a railway station in the Swiss canton of Zurich and municipality of Thalheim an der Thur.
 It takes its name from Thalheim and the adjoining municipality of Altikon.
+The station is located on the Winterthur to Etzwilen line, within fare zone 160 of Zürcher Verkehrsverbund (ZVV).

+Services

-The station is located on the Winterthur to Etzwilen line and is served by Zurich S-Bahn line S29, which links Winterthur and Stein am Rhein.
+As of the December 2023 timetable change the station is served by Zurich S-Bahn line S29 running between Winterthur and Stein am Rhein.